Art and Design Technology – cultivating creativity

 Although there is an emphasis on traditional team sports such as football, hockey, rugby, netball and cricket, pupils frequently compete in other sports such as tennis, cross country, athletics, sailing, rounders, basketball, and swimming.
 Within the Senior Games programme, horse riding and yoga are also available.

-Our facilities include a first class Astroturf surface used for hockey, netball and tennis, a sports hall, a well-equipped fitness suite, four outdoor cricket nets, lawn tennis courts and a dance studio.
+Our facilities include a first class Astroturf surface used for hockey, netball and tennis, a sports hall, a newly renovated functional fitness suite, squash court, four outdoor cricket nets, lawn tennis courts and a dance studio.
 Our Farthingloe sports ground boasts four excellent football and rugby pitches and our Maxton cricket ground is one of the most picturesque in the county, with magnificent uninterrupted views of Dover Castle.

 College teams regularly compete at Regional and National level across our major Games.
 ISFA tournaments, the National Schools Sevens, Kent County and Granville League competitions provide the external test our athletes require.
 A termly programme of house matches across all our major Games fosters a healthy atmosphere of internal competition and house pride for boarding and day pupils.
 Domestic and international tours are in place on an annual basis across a variety of sports, maximising our location as the closest school to the Continent.